Cost Savings of Powdered Milk

 I am one of the biggest proponents of the benefits of powdered milk for several reasons.
-About 18 months ago the price of a gallon of milk in the San Francisco bay area went up to over $4.00 a gallon.
+About 18 months ago the price of a gallon of milk in my area went up to over $4.00 a gallon.
 (JAN-2010)

-Although we could afford it, I refused to pay that price.
+Although we could certainly afford it, I was curious about powdered milk alternatives.
+How they taste, how much it cost.
 A year earlier I was complaining because the price was fluctuating between $3.40 – $3.50 a gallon.
 Who would’ve thought the price would shortly go over $4.00?
 (But there is no food price inflation?!)

 We decided to look into powdered milk.
 What we discovered may surprise you.
 We found several websites where you can purchase powdered milk in #10 cans.

-– This is not the powdered milk of our youth.
-It tastes great!
-But here’s a word of warning.
+But here’s some advice.
 After you mix your first batch, don’t take your first taste until after you’ve refrigerated it for a few hours.
-I’ll admit, it doesn’t taste too great when it’s warm.
-And make sure you use a whisk to mix, not a spoon.
+I’ll admit, it doesn’t taste as good when warm, compared to when it’s cold.
+Also, when you mix it, make sure you use a whisk, not a spoon.
+Big difference.

-– It has a ten to 15 year shelf life unopened, and a one to two year shelf life if opened.
+It has a (updated) 25 year shelf life unopened, and a one to two year shelf life if opened.
 The two of us go through a can about every 6 weeks.